EmreOvunc/Http-Headers-and-Web-Services-Screenshots/README.md

 # Http-Headers-and-Web-Services-Screenshots ##
 It scans given IP address or Domain name and takes screenshots if it's available.

-It supports Python3 now :)
+It supports Python3 :) and cross-platforms now.

 ## Requirements:
 + pip3 install selenium